How To Install and Run Graphics.h in Ubuntu OS [Solved]

 The libgraph library is an implementation of the Turbo C graphics API which is graphics.h on Linux using Simple DirectMedia Layer (SDL).

 If you encounter SDL version 1.2.0 not found error, visit Simple DirectMedia Layer official website.
+Please find how to install SDL library in Ubuntu at the bottom.

 The GNU GCC compiler, which is the default C and C++ Compiler in Ubuntu does not include graphics.h header file in its directory by default.